MyTypistMVP/backend/replit.md

 MyTypist is a comprehensive document automation SaaS platform designed specifically for Nigerian businesses.
 The system enables users to create professional documents from templates with placeholder detection and replacement, integrated payment processing through Flutterwave, and enterprise-grade security features.
 The platform supports pay-as-you-go and subscription billing models with a robust token system for document generation.

-**Status**: ✅ Successfully imported and fully configured for Replit environment.
-Backend API is running on port 5000, database migrations completed, all services healthy, and deployment configured for production.
+**Status**: 🚀 **DEPLOYMENT READY** - Backend API is production-ready with comprehensive deployment documentation, all migrations complete, health monitoring active, and zero-configuration deployment setup.

 # User Preferences